Ken Chant

-Kenneth David Chant (born 6 June 1933) is an Australian Pentecostal pastor with CRC Churches International.
+Kenneth David Chant (6 June 1933 – 24 September 2024) was an Australian Pentecostal pastor with CRC Churches International.
 He was ordained in 1952 in the CRC.
-He is the elder brother of Barry Chant, who is the founder (with the Reverend Dennis Slape) and former president of Tabor College, Australia.
+He was the elder brother of Barry Chant, who is the founder (with the Reverend Dennis Slape) and former president of Tabor College, Australia.

-Chant has planted eight churches and been pastor of several others.
+Chant planted eight churches and was pastor of several others.
 For several years he was the editor of two Australian charismatic and Pentecostal journals, Revivalist and Vision.
 He has been the principal of four Bible colleges (in Australia and the USA) and has spoken and taught in churches, crusades, conferences, seminars and colleges in a dozen different countries worldwide.

 On 9 June 2014, Chant was appointed a Member of the Order of Australia (OAM), General Division, in the Queen's Honours List.

+Chant died on 24 September 2024, at the age of 91.

 Vision International College and University

 In 1974 he established Vision International College in Launceston, Tasmania, as a "Bible correspondence school".
 To enhance this teaching ministry, he moved to the US in 1981 and, with Stan DeKoven, established Vision International University, which merged the correspondence courses with a local church campus program.
 In 2010 the college had some 7,000 teaching centres in more than 150 countries with more than 100,000 students.